fel666/rts-beta/README.md

 rts-beta
 ========

-private project for an rts
+project for an rts in gamemaker, using u3d